mctata/ultimate_marketing_team/README.md

 For production environments, we recommend using Kubernetes or a similar container orchestration platform.
 Detailed deployment instructions are available in the `deployment/` directory.

-## Enterprise Marketing Workflows
+## Marketing Workflows

-The platform operates with both sequential workflows and parallel processing patterns optimized for enterprise marketing operations:
+The platform operates with both sequential workflows and parallel processing patterns optimized for small business owners and marketing coordinators operations:

 **End-to-End Marketing Workflow:**
 1. The Content Strategy Agent analyzes market data, competitor strategies, and previous campaign performance